rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ### Control Registers Modification Detection

-Detecting and Handling Control Registers' modifications is one of the great security features provided by hypervisors.
-Imagine if someone exploits the Windows Kernel (or any other OSs) and wants to unset one of the control register bits (let's say Write Protected or SMEP); then the hypervisor detects this modification and prevents further execution.
+Detecting and handling Control Registers' (CR) modifications is one of the great monitoring features provided by hypervisors.

-These kinds of features are the reason why using a hypervisor as a security mechanism is better than anything like using separate rings (1, 2).
+Imagine if someone exploits the Windows Kernel (or any other OSs) and wants to unset one of the control register bits (let's say Write Protected or**SMEP**); then the hypervisor detects this modification and prevents further execution.

 > Note that SMEP stands for Supervisor Mode Execution Protection. **CR4.SMEP** allows pages to be protected from supervisor-mode instruction fetches.
 If **CR4.SMEP = 1**, software operating in supervisor mode cannot fetch instructions from linear addresses that are accessible in user mode, and **WP** stands for **W**rite **P**rotect. **CR0.WP** allows pages to be protected from supervisor-mode writes.
 If **CR0.WP = 0**, supervisor-mode write accesses are allowed to linear addresses with read-only access rights; if **CR0.WP = 1**, they are not (User-mode write accesses are never allowed to linear addresses with read-only access rights, regardless of the value of CR0.WP).

 Now it's time to implement our functions.

-First, let's read the **GUEST\_CRs** and **EXIT\_QUALIFICATION** of the VMCS.
+First, let's read the **GUEST\_CRs** and `EXIT_QUALIFICATION` of the VMCS.

 ```
     __vmx_vmread(EXIT_QUALIFICATION , &ExitQualification);